corda/corda-docs-portal/content/en/platform/corda/5.0-beta/deploying/deployment-tutorials/deploy-corda-cluster.md

 This page describes how to deploy Corda 5 Beta.
 It assumes all necessary [prerequisites](../prerequisites.html) have been installed.

 {{< note >}}
 PostgreSQL and Kafka must be running before a Corda cluster is deployed but the mechanism to achieve that is up to you.
-You can:
+For example, you can:
-* run PostgreSQL and Kafka in containers.
+* run PostgreSQL and Kafka on Kubernetes.
-* use a managed service such as RDS.
+* use a managed service such as Amazon RDS for PostgreSQL, Amazon Managed Streaming for Apache Kafka, or Confluent Cloud.
-* run both on bare-metal hardware.
 {{< /note >}}

 ## Download and Push Container Images to a Registry